EdmundBenedict/lordcephei.github.io/pages/cl_general.md

    +  **#1=1:** read restart data from binary _rst.ext_{: style="color: green"}
    +  **#1=2:** read restart data from ascii _rsta.ext_{: style="color: green"}
    +  **#1=3:** same as **0**, but also tells **lmf**{: style="color: blue"} to overlap free-atom densities after a molecular statics or molecular dynamics step.
-   +  Add 10 to additionally adjust the mesh and local densities for shifts or rotations in site positions relative to those used in the generation of the restart file.
+   +  Add 10 to additionally adjust the mesh density to approximately accommodate shifts in site positions relative to those used in the generation of the restart file.
 See **\-\-rs** switch #3 below for which site positions the program uses.
+   +  Add 100 to rotate local densities, if the lattice has been rotated.

    +  **#2=0:** serves same function as **#1**, but for writing output densities.
    +  **#2=1:** write binary restart file _rst.ext_{: style="color: green"}